"Dirty cooking" leads to climate change, but you can help

 Choose an electric or induction range if you're looking for a safe and smarter choice.

-While most Americans don’t need to worry about air pollution caused by biomass-fueled cook stoves, there’s mounting evidence against the use of gas ranges for health and environmental reasons, including the harmful emission methane and nitrogen oxide.
+While most Americans don’t need to worry about air pollution caused by biomass-fueled cook stoves, there’s mounting evidence against the use of gas ranges for health and environmental reasons, including the harmful emissions of methane and nitrogen oxide.

-This recent study, published in January 2022, revealed that gas stoves, which are used in roughly 40 million American households, emit a slow leak of methane gas, one of the top gasses contributing to climate change—and, astoundingly, even when they’re not in use.
+This study, published in January 2022, revealed that gas stoves, used in roughly 40 million American households, emit a slow leak of methane—one of the top gases contributing to climate change—when not in use.

 The study revealed that the “annual methane emissions from all gas stoves in U.S. homes have a climate impact comparable to the annual carbon dioxide emissions of 500,000 cars.”

-So, if you are considering a new range or cooktop in the near future, choosing an electric or induction model would be the safer and smarter choice when it comes to the environment.
+So, if you are considering a new range or cooktop in the near future, choosing an energy-efficient induction model would be the safer and smarter choice for the environment.

 (Unfamiliar with induction cooking?
 Our Induction Cooking 101 guide will tell you everything you need to know about it.)